All-knowledge/pandemic_overview/README.md

 ### How to recognize typical Russian sabotage, cause confusion (Brexit etc)
 ### How to understand Brexit
 ### How to understand the Yellow Vests in France
-### How understand the anti-fracking protests by young people and indigenous peoples
+### How understand the anti-fracking and pipeline protests by young people and indigenous peoples
 ### How to understand NAFTA North American Free Trade Agreement and fossil fuel's effect on sustainable mexican agriculture

 # Economics, Fossil Fuels, Pharma, Money, Power